-We prohibit our directors, executive officers and other employees from: (i) purchasing any financial instruments designed to hedge or offset any decrease in the market value of our securities; and (ii) engaging in any form of short-term speculative trading in our securities.
+We prohibit our directors, executive officers and all other employees covered under our Insider Trading Policy from: (i) purchasing any financial instruments designed to hedge or offset any decrease in the market value of our securities and (ii) engaging in any form of short-term speculative trading in our securities.

-Directors, executive officers and other employees are also prohibited from pledging our securities as collateral for a loan or holding our securities in a margin account.
+Directors, executive officers and all other employees covered under our Insider Trading Policy are also prohibited from pledging our securities as collateral for a loan or holding our securities in a margin account.
 There are no directors or executive officers who hold any Company securities that are pledged.